thofisch/doc-api/docs/index.md

 - **Componentize your systems**

-    Identifying, breaking apart, and isolating small feature sets in big systems: can help innovation by creating platforms to enable other organizations to build new applications that better suit their need; offers a higher degree of composability, which makes it possible to offer products as open systems instead of inflexible off-the-shelf solutions; may help monitize existing assets.
+    Identifying, breaking apart, and isolating small feature sets in big systems: can help innovation by creating platforms to enable other organizations to build new applications that better suit their needs; offers a higher degree of composability, which makes it possible to offer products as open systems instead of inflexible off-the-shelf solutions; may help monitize existing assets.

 ## About These Guidelines